DOE Visiting Faculty Program (VFP)

-The Visiting Faculty Program (VFP), formerly called Faculty and Student Teams (FaST), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
+The Visiting Faculty Program (VFP), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
 As part of the program, selected university/college faculty members collaborate with DOE laboratory research staff on a research project of mutual interest.
 Faculty member participants may invite up to two students (one of which may be a graduate student) to participate in the research project.

 The faculty member is responsible for selecting the students who participate on the research team.
 The students must also complete the application process for program participation.
 Student applicants will receive access to the VFP application system upon being invited by the applying faculty member.
 Students cannot apply to the VFP through the SULI application system.

 Late May to late August (start and end dates are negotiable).